dafaqdhruv/little-rusty/README.md

 # little-rusty

-This is an experimental http file server built using rust.
+A HTTP file server built using rust.

 ## How to build
 * Clone the repository and switch directories: